Quantifying Ocular Surface Changes with Contact Lens Wear: Introduction

-In Section~\ref{sec:matmet}, we present the ocular and lens geometrical domains, the eye model, the lens model, the boundary and coupling conditions, and the numerical model developed.
-In Section~\ref{sec:results}, we explore first the results obtained with the homogeneous eye model for different contact lens stiffnesses, different ocular and lens shapes, and a constant or spatially varying lens thickness.
-Then, we explore the effect of a heterogeneous eye model (spatially-depend ocular Young's modulus) on the lens-eye interactions.
-In Section~\ref{sec:discussion}, we compare the results to previously published experimental studies and mathematical models predictions, and discuss the limitations of the current work.
+In Section~\ref{sec:matmet}, we present the ocular and lens geometrical domains, the eye model, the lens model, the boundary and coupling conditions, and our numerical method.
+In Section~\ref{sec:results}, we first explore the results obtained with the homogeneous eye model for different contact lens stiffnesses, different ocular and lens shapes, and a constant or spatially varying lens thickness; then, we explore the effect of a heterogeneous eye model (one with a spatially-dependent Young's modulus) on the lens-eye interactions.
+In Section~\ref{sec:discussion}, we compare the results with previously published experimental studies and mathematical model predictions, and we discuss the limits of the current work.

-\section{Materials and Methods}
+\section{Materials and methods}

-In this section, we present the mathematical and numerical models developed to predict the deformations of the eye and of the contact lens when a contact lens is placed on the ocular surface.
-In what follows, we begin by describing the ocular and contact lens domains.
-We then introduce the model characterizing the deformations of the eye and present the model of the contact lens mechanics.
-Finally, we characterize the interactions between the contact lens and ocular surface, and the numerical model developed to solve the coupled problem.
+In this section, we present the mathematical model and the numerical method we developed to predict the deformations of the eye and of the contact lens when a contact lens is placed on the ocular surface.
+We begin by describing the ocular and contact lens domains.
+Then, we introduce the model which characterizes the deformations of the eye and present the model of the contact lens mechanics.
+Finally, we characterize the interactions between the contact lens and the ocular surface, and we define the numerical method we developed to solve the coupled problem.

-\subsection{Geometries of the Eye and Contact Lens}
+\subsection{Geometries of the eye and contact lens}